 IF program: Describe the relevance, strategic advantage and the impact of this infrastructure on the performance of the Network between 2018 and 2022.

-NIN program: Describe the national and international collaborative nature of this project.
+NIN / PP programs: Describe the national and international collaborative nature of this project.

-AMD program: Describe the impact of this research on the progress of the scientific knowledge on AMD (for the improvement of treatment, prevention and/or rehabilitation for people suffering from AMD), as well as its role in recruiting and developing a critical mass of AMD researchers in Quebec and in consolidating Quebec's place in the field of AMD research in Canada and internationally.

 * * *

 Scientifics reports will be assessed following the FRQS performance criteria established for the evaluation of their Thematic Networks, as listed below.